Whiteknight/ParserObjects/docs/v3/parsers_core.md

 # Core Parsers

-The core parsers are all generic, and they can operate on any type of input sequence.
+The core parsers are all generic on the type of input they accept.
 For a list of additional parsers which are related strictly to parsing strings with character input sequences, see the [String/Character Parsers](parsers_chars.md) page.
 In addition, there are several specialty parsers related to parsing common patterns from programming languages, which also take character input sequences.
 You can find these in the [Programming Parsers](parsers_programming.md) page.

 Throughout the descriptions of these parsers, examples will be shown where one parser is functionally or logically equivalent to a combination of other parsers.
 This is done to give multiple possible ways to understand some of the trickier concepts.